 - Women with an abnormal uterus

-While each woman may experience symptoms differently, these are the most common symptoms:
+While each woman may experience endometriosis symptoms differently, these are the most common symptoms of endometriosis:

 - Pain and cramps that may be felt in the belly or lower back during your period